How can we build healthier communities, as people, as artists, as friends, as a country?

 Our Leadership

-Arts for EveryBody is led by some of our country’s most creative thinkers.
-Together, they’re working to coordinate a movement guided by healing, equity and community.
+Arts for EveryBody was led by some of our country’s most creative thinkers.
+Together, they worked to coordinate a movement guided by healing, equity and community.

 Our National Team